TKouyama/SP_LunarCal_example/README.md

 This is an official implementation of a paper "Development of an application scheme for the SELENE/SP lunar reflectance model for radiometric calibration of hyperspectral and multispectral sensors", Kouyama et al., 2016, PSS, for simulating a Moon observation with a 2D imaging sensor from a specific location.

 ---
-Core program:
-- read_sp_model_bilinear_for_pub.pro

-Please replace below path in the code with your directory name where SP files are contained.
-(e.g. L36. ifldname ='./')

-All required functions are contained in this repository.
-(But if you find missed function(s), please inform me)

----